Associate of Applied Science (A.A.S.)

 Certificate programs are a short-term series of classes, designed to offer skill-specific training without additional general education.
 Though they vary in length, their goal is to provide a quick option to career paths for vocational advancement.
 Likewise, students are welcome to take individual courses from our A.A.S. degrees and certificate programs, as they may benefit their professional education or personal interest.

-Advising and Counseling has a wide range of resources to assist in navigating the particular coursework necessary to obtain these degrees and certificates.
+Advising Services has a wide range of resources to assist in navigating the particular coursework necessary to obtain these degrees and certificates.
 We recommend that you view each of the program Web sites and contact the program coordinators, to get the most comprehensive understanding of these programs and to have specific questions answered.

 Review the A.A.S.
 Degree Programs list for more information about prerequisites, admission requirements and course curriculum.